gaseum-labs/uhc-plugin/README.md

 ## Setting up the Server

-Copy the built jar in `/build/libs` named `UHC Plugin-all.jar` into the `plugins` directory for your paper server
+Copy the jar built by the project into the `plugins` directory for your paper server

+Also copy the Protocollib jar into the directory

 ### Note

 Compatibility with other plugins is not guaranteed.
 By its nature this plugin completely takes control of the server

-Plugin only works with PaperMC, not Spigot
+Plugin only works with a PaperMC server, not Spigot or CraftBukkit

 ### Generated Files in Server Directory

-* `uhc.properties` - Additional world generation options for uhc
 * `discordData.txt` - Fill out with instructions in the file if you want to use discord integration
 * `summaries/` - Created when a game completes, contains game summaries
 * `nicknames.txt` - Created by the nickname command
 * `linkData.txt` - Created by the discord integration when players link
 * `ddns.properties` - Optional, API data for Google Domains
-* `scores.txt` - Currently unused

 ## Starting a game